Sun Valley, Idaho: Earl Holding (1977–2013)

 Sun Valley opened a new 380 acre expansion in 2021, which included the new Broadway chairlift, a high-speed quad, and the removal of the nearby Cold Springs chairlift (fixed-grip double).

-Earl Holding died in April 2013 and his family continues to run the resort.
+Earl Holding died in April 2013.
+His wife and business partner of 64 years, Carol, died December 2024.
+Their children Stephen, Anne & Kathleen will continue to run the resort along with vice president Pete Sontag.

 In 2006, Forbes magazine estimated that Sun Valley was worth in the range of $300 million.

 Ski racing

 In the years before the World Cup circuit, the Harriman Cup at Sun Valley was one of the major ski races held in North America, along with the "Snow Cup" at Alta, the "Roch Cup" at Aspen Mountain, and the "Silver Belt" races at Sugar Bowl, north of Lake Tahoe.
-Originally known as the "Sun Valley International Open," the Harriman Cup races were the first major international ski competitions held in North America, beginning in 1937.
+Originally known as the "Sun Valley International Open", the Harriman Cup races were the first major international ski competitions held in North America, beginning in 1937.
 The first three competitions of 1937–39 were held in the Boulder Mountains north of Sun Valley.
 Beginning in 1940, the Harriman Cup was held on the Warm Springs side of Bald Mountain, decades before chairlifts were installed on that north face of the mountain.
 American Dick Durrance won three of the first four Harriman Cups, stunning the overconfident Europeans.

 In the final season before the launch of the World Cup, Sun Valley hosted the world's top racers in 1966 at the "American International" in late March, with a full slate of races for both men and women.
 With the 1966 World Championships not run until August, it was one of the biggest alpine racing events since the 1964 Olympics.
 The Austrians swept the men's downhill (Heini Messner, Karl Schranz, and Egon Zimmermann), while Jean-Claude Killy of France won the slalom, with Schranz as runner-up.
 The two switched places in the one-run giant slalom.
 Erika Schinegger of Austria, Nancy Greene of Canada, and Marielle Goitschel of France were the top three in the women's downhill, while Goitschel and teammate Annie Famose finished 1–2 in the slalom.
 Goitschel, Greene, and Famose were the top finishers in the giant slalom and France took the overall team title.

 In March 1975 and 1977, Sun Valley hosted World Cup ski races, with slalom and giant slalom events for both men and women, run on the Warm Springs side of the mountain.